rthomps12/rthomps12.github.io/pages/research.md

 permalink: /research/
 ---

-### Research in the Thompson group focuses on the impact of molecular-level defects on the functionality of
+#### Research in the Thompson group focuses on the impact of molecular-level defects on the functionality of biomedical sensors and other nano-scale devices.